Distinguished NIAS Lorentz Fellowship 1

 A Distinguished NIAS Lorentz Fellowship consists of:

 • A personal stipend or, for scholars affiliated to a Dutch university or research institute, a Dutch University Grant, given to the institution.
-Both are set on € 2,500 per month.

 How to nominate

-Candidates must be nominated by one of the following Dutch scientific communities: rectors and deans of Dutch universities; board and directors of the KNAW, NWO and TNO, and their respective institutes; board of the Young Academy (DJA); the Dutch Network of Women Professors (LNVH); directors of museums and of industrial organizations with a research agenda.
+Candidates must be nominated by one of the following Dutch scientific communities: rectors and deans of Dutch universities; board and directors of the KNAW, NWO and TNO, and their respective institutes; board of the Young Academy (DJA); the Dutch Network of Women Professors (LNVH); directors of museums and of industrial organisations with a research agenda.

 Nominations (with all documents in English) are submitted by mail to partners@nias.knaw.nl.